 Only a few weeks after the website announcement, the infamous "Santa Storm" of December 24, 1994, struck southern New England and Long Island with unforecast storm to hurricane force winds.
 I recall the flood of observations posted to the web page from weather fanatics (like myself) in the region who were as in awe of the wind [I was home for the holiday].
 It was the first real-time demanding test of the web page and it survived the beating.

 For a few years the observations were used by local National Weather Services offices (particularly in the Northeast, thanks to Walt Drag) to complement their database of storm reports from cooperative stations.
-However, the lack of quality control and the tendency for some to intentionally exaggerate reports, such as snow totals, lead to the abandonment of this.
-However, CoCoRaHS was established several years later and I have been told the interface and experience of coolwx.com/userobs and its predecessors played a role, even if small, in that.
+However, the lack of quality control and the tendency for some to intentionally exaggerate reports, such as snow totals, led to the abandonment of this.
+However, CoCoRaHS was established several years later and I have been told the interface and experience of coolwx.com/userobs played a role, even if small, in that.